lalynjay/cassava_classification/reproducibility.md

 2. Obtain zipped data file- it can be downloaded from https://www.kaggle.com/c/cassava-disease/overview
 3. The zipped data file will need to be unzipped.
 This is done by running the following code:

+#Extracting all the members of the zip into a specific location
-from zipfile import ZipFile
+#from zipfile import ZipFile
 with ZipFile("data/cassava-disease.zip", 'r') as zObject:

-    # Extracting all the members of the zip
-    # into a specific location.
-    zObject.extractall(
-        path='./data')
+    zObject.extractall(path='./data')

 with ZipFile("data/train.zip", 'r') as zObject:

-    # Extracting all the members of the zip
-    # into a specific location.
-    zObject.extractall(
-        path='./data')
+    zObject.extractall(path='./data')

 print(os.listdir("./data/train"))